ethereum/ethereum-org-website/docs/languages/index.md

 2. Find the language you want to participate in and select a document to translate.
 If translation progress is below 100%, please contribute!
 Don't see your language listed?
 [Open an issue here](https://github.com/ethereum/ethereum-org-website/issues/new/choose).

    - A note on content versions: we use version management within CrowdIn to avoid translation delays for added content.
 When you check out a language (e.g. [Filipino](https://crowdin.com/project/ethereumfoundation/fil#)), you'll see folders for each site version (i.e. "Contents v1.0", "Contents v1.1", etc.).
 We encourage you to translate the highest version of the content in order to provide the most up-to-date content to users.
+If you've already started working on a lower version, that's fine too!
+We'll add any completed version to the website.

 3. Once you've completed the translation (i.e. all files for a content version display 100%), our professional translation service will review (and potentially edit) the content.
 Once the review is complete (i.e. review progress is 100%), we will add it to the website.